-(2) The MFV certificate of use holder shall be responsible for keeping the operational area clean.
+(2) The MFV shall be responsible for keeping the operational area clean.
 The refuse receptacle shall be adjacent to, but not an integral part of, the mobile food service vehicle.

 (3) License posting.
 Every license shall be posted in a conspicuous place in a part of the vehicle to which the public has access by sight.